Xelate1976/wfa-pay-BE/README.md

 - `(default)` — **empty**, created automatically by Google Cloud, not used
-- `wfa-data` — the **real** database, holds everything (outlets, menu, banners, tables, orders) under the `kv` collection
+- `wfa-data` — the **real** database, holds everything (outlets, menu, banners, tables, orders, outletSecrets) under the `kv` and `outletSecrets` collections

 If `FIRESTORE_DATABASE_ID` is unset or set to `(default)`, every read/write silently fails with: